electron/electron/docs/api/browser-window.md

     Linux.
   * `standard-window` Boolean - Uses the OS X's standard window instead of the textured window.
 Defaults to `true`.
+  * `offscreen-render` Boolean - The frame of the window will be accessible through the `frame-rendered` event in a buffer.
+Defaults to `false`.
   * `web-preferences` Object - Settings of web page's features
     * `javascript` Boolean
     * `web-security` Boolean - When setting `false`, it will disable the same-origin